njoel24-zz/cards-game-engine/README.md

 Board Game Engine written in React/Redux npm install / npm start
 The aim of this project is to create a configurable board for card games.

+first step:
+redux pattern and main algorithms

+second step:
+random and AI

+third step:
+graphics and animation

+notes:
+change http server..it is crap... use of connect..